Steel Mill: Steel Mill

-In August the band added Robbin Thompson as lead vocalist.
+In August, the band added Robbin Thompson as lead vocalist.
 Thompson had been the lead singer with Mercy Flight, a Richmond-based band that had regularly opened for Steel Mill.
 He made his debut with Steel Mill on August 29 at the 3rd Annual Nashville Music Festival, sponsored by WMAC.
 Steel Mill was one of about twenty different acts to take part.
 Headliners included Roy Orbison, Brian Hyland, Ronnie Milsap, Bobby Bloom, Ballin' Jack, Ten Wheel Drive and The Illusion.
 Steel Mill was one of only a handful of acts on the bill without a record contract - some college students with connections on the festival’s organizing committee had seen Steel Mill perform previously in Richmond and helped the band gain a slot on the bill.

-On September 11 they played another show at the Clearwater Swim Club which entered into Steel Mill folklore.
+On September 11, they played another show at the Clearwater Swim Club.
 Among the opening acts was a local folk singer, Jeannie Clark, whose backing band consisted of Steve Van Zandt, Garry Tallent and Southside Johnny.
 Steel Mill's lineup for this show included guest drummer Dave Hazlett of Mercy Flight.
 Lopez had earlier been detained in Richmond after getting caught up in a police raid.
 The show was put on in order to raise money for their drummer.
 Steel Mill kept playing after curfew, causing police officers to come to the stage to end the gig, cutting the power in the process.
 Protests were heard and Danny Federici allegedly dropped some sound equipment on the police in front of the stage, then managed to disappear into the crowd as riots broke out between the crowd and the police.
 Federici escaped arrest and earned the nickname "Phantom", which would stay with him.

-On October 11 they opened for Ike & Tina Turner at The Mosque in Richmond.
-On November 27 they played on a triple bill with Cactus and Black Sabbath at the Sunshine Inn in Asbury Park.
+On October 11, they opened for Ike & Tina Turner at The Mosque in Richmond.
+On November 27, they played on a triple bill with Cactus and Black Sabbath at the Sunshine Inn in Asbury Park, New Jersey.